Limraj/maven-artifact-generator/README.md

 # maven-artifact-generator
- Console program to generate maven artifacts in the local maven repository, and configure dependency for pom.xml, based on the path to the jars.
+ Console program to generate maven artifacts in the local repository, and configure dependency for pom.xml, based on the path to the jars.

 ## help
 java -jar file.jar -h